 The aim of the Act on Public Sector Finances, no. 123/2015, is to promote sound economic policy and strong, responsible management of public sector finances.
-The Act is intended to ensure comprehensive short- and long-term fiscal policy-making, careful preparation of plans and legislation pertaining to the public sector balance sheet, and effective and efficient fiscal management and activities, as well as ensuring that financial reporting is consistent with generally accepted accounting and financial reporting principles and that the management and allocation of public funds, assets, and rights are supervised effectively.
-The Act on Public Sector Finances therefore entails significant changes, and the public sector must comply with a fiscal rule that applies to both the overall balance and public sector debt.
+The Act entails significant changes, and the public sector must comply with a fiscal rule that applies to both the overall balance and public sector debt.